fkiwy/PM_analyzer/README.md

 3. Mean of RA, Dec:
    The tool calculates the mean position of the detections belonging to the first and last epochs.
 Detections are binned by year and sigma clipped before the mean is applied.

-The tool overplots the resulting proper motion vectors on the Pan-STARRS and WISE detections and creates linear regression plots to check the quality of the inferred proper motions.
+The tool overplots the resulting proper motion vectors on the Pan-STARRS, WISE abd unTimely detections and creates linear regression plots to check the quality of the inferred proper motions.

 In addition, the proper motions of a specific object can be visually inspected using multi-band finder charts and image blinks.